 Sarcoidosis of the liver will usually be picked up when testing for sarcoidosis in other parts of the body.
-Symptoms (listed left) will be recognised and investigated further using one or a combination of the tests below:
+Symptoms (listed above) will be recognised and investigated further using one or a combination of the tests below:

 - Hepatic function test.
 This shows elevated serum alkaline phosphatase (ALP) and gamma glutamyl transpeotidase (GGT).